davydocsurg/md-sample/README.md

 > We are almost done, just a few more steps 😉

 After you click the **Get New Access Token Button**, a browser window will open up asking for your LinkedIn credentials.
-Follow the steps presented in the browser to get your Token in your Postman collection as a result.
+Follow the steps presented in the browser to get your Token in your Postman collection as result.

 ## And that's it!
 Let's make sure it's working: